 Petty and Withers seem adamant about making sure their grants only go to groups that truly need financial help, while other commissioners favor a more lenient process that allows them to make token gestures to some of the larger groups who contribute to the city’s economy in other ways.

-“There are certain ways this commission has practiced through the years that are sometimes not congruent with the actual guidelines,” said commission chairman Ching Mong on Monday.
+“There are certain ways this commission has practiced through the years that are sometimes not congruent with the actual guidelines,” said commission chair Ching Mong on Monday.
 “However, whatever we come up with…we don’t want to put so many restrictions on ourselves that we put ourselves in a corner where we can’t do anything.”

 The group was set to take up the issue at the end of Monday’s meeting, but decided to put the issue on hold until February after other business lasted longer than expected.